SquareSR/Testing-Red-Classic/README.md

 <img src="https://i.imgur.com/ilsgeOn.png">

 Dig out.
-- Use the Carbos on Nido
+- Use the Carbos on Nido (Cursor is on Pars)
 - Bike west to Snorlax

 Menu next to Snorlax: